ywho79/ywho79/README.md

 I have been involved in Slim Bootloader as an engineer, technical lead, speaker, and advocate for its adoption and development.

-I describe that part of my work simply as:

-**Slim Bootloader Evangelist.**

 My interest goes beyond developing the firmware itself.
 I want to make Slim Bootloader more accessible to firmware engineers through technical articles, presentations, demonstrations, and practical explanations of how it works.

 ## Areas of Experience